-IXPs are not a part of the L-root deployment plan.
+IXPs are not a part of the ICANN Managed Root Server deployment plan.
 There is a couple exceptions listed here.

-Nevertheless, there are other root-servers that do support IXP installations such as the F-root and the I-root.
+Nevertheless, there are other root-servers that do support IXP installations such as the ISC managed Root-Server and the NetNod managed Root-Server.

 - As I am restricted to access the L-Single, I am concerned that my network will be attacked.
 Are my concerns valid?